Palaiyur: Population

 Palaiyur Local Language is Tamil.
 Palaiyur Village Total population is 2737 and number of houses are 699.
 Female Population is 49.1%.
 Village literacy rate is 71.7% and the Female Literacy rate is 31.3%.

 Government and politics

 Health

 Near by Govt Hospital available at near by Village Srikandapuram and a veterinary hospital at Mela Ayyanarkudi.

 Civic Utility / Amenities / Services

-It has a library, a Tamil Nadu Electricity Board office, a police station, a village officer pffice, a Tamil Nadu Civil Supplies Corporation office, an agricultural office and a RI office.
+It has a library, a Tamil Nadu Electricity Board office, a police station, a village officer office, a Tamil Nadu Civil Supplies Corporation office, an agricultural office and a RI office.

 This village has a power supply with 12 hour power supply in summer and 10 hour power supply in winter, Anganwadi centre, ASHA, birth & death registration office, sports facilities, public library, daily newspaper and polling station are the other amenities in the village.

 Hand pump and tube wells/boreholes are other drinking water sources.

 Closed and open drainage systems are in this village.
 There is no system to collect garbage on street.
 Drain water is discharged into sewer plant.